 - Whisk.
 To save on dishes and cleanup, I whisk together the eggs, milk of choice, sweetener, vanilla, and cinnamon right into shallow dish that I’ll use to dip my bread in.

 - Dip.
 Once I have it whisked together well, I place my bread slice in on one side and then quickly flip it over to the other side since some sandwich breads will absorb the liquid super quickly.
-You’ll want to be sure that you are dipping your bread and not leaving for any time so that the bread absorbs too much liquid.
+You’ll want to be sure that you are dipping your bread and not leaving for any time so that the bread does not absorb too much liquid.
+Make sure to follow this so that your bread does not get soggy.

 - Cook.
 Once both sides of the bread are coated with the liquid, I place them into the skillet with melted butter set over medium heat.
 They only take a few minutes to cook, about 2 to 3 minutes on each side.

 - Serve.
-Serve immediately with your syrup of choice (we love maple!).
+Serve immediately with your syrup of choice.

 With just a few basic ingredients that I always have on hand, I know I can whip up this delicious recipe that my family will love!